1944 Hamilton, Ontario, municipal election: Ward One (Delta-Blakely-Escarpment East)

+Sources: "Aldermen", Hamilton Spectator, Tuesday, December 5, 1944, pg.
+11.

 Ward Two (Corktown-Stinson-Escarpment West)

 The aldermanic race in Ward Two pit sitting alderman Hugh Brown and Robert Elliot against former alderman William Warrender, who had returned to the city after active duty with the RCAF.
 Warrender, a fierce anti-Communist and opponent of the CCF, campaigned with support from the local Progressive Conservative establishment and succeeded in making military service a central theme of the campaign.
 Brown responded to Warrender by reminding voters of his military service during World War I in his political advertisements.

 The local CCF candidate, Arthur Cole, did little campaigning in local media and was not considered likely to win the seat from either of the two incumbents.